socperez/100-days-of-code/log.md

 ### Day 13: Saturday, July 29, 2017

 **Today's Progress**: Worked a bit on the Weather App project, but didn't get very far.
 Learning more about how to use $getJSON and grab data from other sites.
+Also finished the last 3 intermediate algorithm scripting problems.

 **Link to work**
 [Show the Local Weather](https://www.freecodecamp.org/challenges/show-the-local-weather)